dwinterLA-zz/ground-source/README.md

 <a href="https://console.cloud.google.com/google/maps-apis/">Google Cloud Platform console</a> (then
 APIs -> Credentials).

-The same api key is used for the javascript api (used on the home and inner listing page) as well as the static api (used on the email newsletter).
+The api key is used for the javascript api (used on the home and inner listing page) as well as the static api (used on the email newsletter).

 To prevent abuse of our token, the refferer has been restricted to groundsource.net and localhost.